rchain/rchain/docs/rholang/rholangmatchingtut.md

     for( x <- @Nil){ x!(Nil) }

+(becuase the `x` is bound in the body of the receive).
 It is, however, perfectly acceptable to write

     for( _ <- @Nil){ Nil }